-The Mississippians relied heavily on agriculture, with much of their most important crop being corn.
+The Mississippians relied heavily on agriculture, with their most important crop being corn.
 Like Mesoamerican cultures to the south, the Mississippians also placed a heavy emphasis on rain and rain-related deities.

 Another thing the Mississippians liked to do was built mounds, though they were hardly innovators of the tradition.
 In fact, Native Americans had been building mounds for at least 1,000 years before the Mississippians came along.
-Yet in the past, areas comprising of many mounds were mostly used for rites and rituals but were not habituated.
+Yet in the past, areas comprising of numerous mounds were mostly used for rites and rituals, but weren’t habituated.

-But this changed with the Mississippians who built cities around their mounds, with large pyramidal mounds playing a vital role in their urban landscape.
+The Mississippians, in contrast, built entire cities around their mounds, with large pyramidal structures playing a vital role in their urban landscape.

 The wooden posts there today, obviously, are recent additions.
 And according to archaeologists, the post holes were rebuilt as many as five times between 1100 and 1200.
 The overall size of the circle was enlarged each time, though the posts in place today represent the circle’s third incarnation, which is 410ft in diameter.